sandialabs/slycat/docs/source/manual/slypi/slypi.rst

 User Authentication
 ^^^^^^^^^^^^^^^^^^^

-The Slycat server requires user authentication.
+The Slycat server may require user authentication.
 The slypi module provides options for the authentication process.

 For example, to use standard password authentication for a Slycat server running on https://localhost:9000 without a security certificate, use: